Table of Contents[Hide][Show]

-Neem is an excellent way to control pests such as gnats, mosquitoes and no-see-ums.
-It can be sprayed on clothing in diluted form only.
+Neem is an excellent way to control pests such as gnats, mosquitoes, and no-see-ums.
+It can be sprayed on clothing in a diluted form only.
 Be sure to follow the directions on the bottle.
-It can be used in and around the home to repel and resolve pest problems as well (though for ants, I prefer the borax sugar trap to all others).
+It can be used in and around the home to repel and resolve pest problems as well (though for ants, I prefer a sugar trap made with borax to all others).

 Neem oil is often used in natural shampoos to control fleas and other pests on pets, especially cats and dogs.
 See the cautions below.